10 Best HVAC

 Compare Multiple Bids

-Get quotes from three or more HVAC providers.
-Describe your issues and ask if specialists can inspect your system in person.
-Compare each company's diagnoses, recommended solutions, estimated cost, warranties, and timeline.
+Get quotes from three or more HVAC companies.
+Explain your issues and ask if technicians can inspect your system in person.
+Compare each contractor's diagnoses, recommended solutions, estimated cost, warranties, and timeline.
 Avoid companies that pressure you or demand payment before work.

 Check Credentials

 It's important to choose an HVAC company that employs technicians with the proper qualifications and expertise.
-In all states, HVAC contractors have federal requirements from the Environmental Protection Agency (EPA).
-To obtain the EPA Section 608 Technician Certification, individuals must pass an exam (the specific exam depends on the kind of equipment they plan to work with).
+HVAC contractors in all states have federal requirements set by the Environmental Protection Agency (EPA).
+To obtain the EPA Section 608 Technician Certification, individuals must pass an exam (the specific exam depends on what kind of equipment they plan to work with).
 Section 608 certification is required for all technicians who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
-All other licensing requirements are handled by the state.
+All other licensing requirements are handled at the state level.

-In Georgia, all HVAC contractors must be licensed.
+All HVAC contractors in Georgia must be licensed.
 They may hold a Class I or Class II license.
 A Class I license requires four years of experience and limits the type of equipment a contractor can work on.
 A Class II license requires five years of experience and is unrestricted.
-You can verify a license on the Secretary of State's website.
-Always check a company's reviews and complaints with organizations such as the Better Business Bureau (BBB), Google Reviews, and Yelp.
-Look for a a provider with positive reviews and a history of good customer service.
+Licenses can be verified on the Secretary of State's website.
+Always check a company's reviews and complaints with organizations such as Yelp, Google Reviews, and the Better Business Bureau (BBB).
+You want to hire a company with positive reviews and a history of good customer service.

 Understand Work Details

-Make sure you know the details of your project before starting.
-For HVAC repairs, have your provider detail which parts require replacement and why.
-Get confirmation that your technician will clean and test your system after the repair to verify that everything works.
-When replacing your HVAC system, have the provider describe the new model, estimated installation time, energy efficiency, features, and brand.
-Before work starts, ask about the process your provider will use to properly size the new system for your home and how much it will cost.
+Always make sure you know the details of any project.
+When HVAC repairs are required, your provider should detail which parts need replacement and why.
+Confirm that your technician will clean and test your system after repairs are completed to ensure that it’s working properly.
+When replacing your HVAC, ask your contractor to provide details on the new energy efficiency, features, estimated installation time, model, and brand.
+Before work begins, make sure you understand the process your provider will use to select the correctly sized system for your home and what the cost will be.

 Compare Warranties

-A trustworthy HVAC company will back its repair services and equipment installations with a warranty.
+A reputable HVAC company will stand behind its repair services and equipment installations with a warranty.
 The longer and more comprehensive the warranty coverage, the better.
-Carefully review the fine print for each contractor and choose the provider that offers the greatest protection within your budget.
+Carefully review warranty terms for each contractor and choose the provider that offers the greatest protection at a reasonable price.

 Get Quote in Writing